swift-server/sswg/proposals/0022-discordbm.md

 }
 ```
 * The `client` is how DiscordBM sends the HTTP requests.
 * The `token` is used in the authorization header only if required by the endpoint.
   The `Secret` type is to prevent the full `token` ending up in the logs when using string-interpolation.
-* The `appId` is the app's identifier (a bot's user-id that is visible in Discord client-apps too).
+* The `appId` is the app's identifier (also a bot's user-id that is accessible in Discord client-apps too).
   It can be passed to the type just so some REST API functions don't require it at call-sites.
 * And the `cache` is a storage for the cached responses.
   The `configuration` has options to customize how caching is done.
   `ClientCache` is an actor, and it's shared across all `DefaultDiscordClient`s that have the same `token`.

 The configuration options: